 I believe in relationship-centric psychiatric care—that the best results and most meaningful transformations come out of a relationship between doctor and patient strengthened by respect, kindness, and genuine concern.

 - Mood problems, such as depression, dysthymia, irritability, mood instability, seasonal affective disorder, and bipolar disorder

-- Anxiety, including generalized anxiety, panic, post-traumatic stress disorder, obsessive-compulsive disorder, and trichotillomania
+- Anxiety, including generalized anxiety, panic attacks, post-traumatic stress disorder, obsessive-compulsive disorder, and trichotillomania

-- Adult attention-deficit disorder, which may cause or worsen problems at work, school, and with relationships
+- Adult attention-deficit disorder, which may cause or worsen problems at work, school, and in relationships

 - Adjustment difficulties with life transitions, trauma, bereavement, and grief